http-tests/cache-tests/README.md

 The applicable tests can be run against a browser cache, to assess compatibility between CDN cache and browsers.

 To test a browser, just point it at `https://{hostname}:8000/test-browser.html` after setting up the server.

-Note that some tests might fail because there is a separate document-level cache in browsers that's ill-defined; see [this issue](https://github.com/whatwg/fetch/issues/354).

 ## Interpreting the Results